Nursing, R.N. to B.S.N.

 Course Requirements for the Major:

-The courses below are required but if you have taken them already you may be able to transfer your credits.
+The nursing courses listed below are required.
+The statistics and other academic courses below are required but if you have taken them already you may be able to transfer your credits.
 Credit will be transferred from your associate's degree following an evaluation of transfer credits.
 If you have already earned a bachelor's degree, the core requirements are waived.

 In the specific areas of concentration: